nphamilton/nphamilton.github.io/projects.md

 __A tool for monitoring Signal Temporal Logic (STL) specifications in OpenAI Gym environments and replacing the reward function with the degree of robustness.__

-This project is still under deveopment.
+This project is still under development.

 ## [mlv_2020_project](https://github.com/nphamilton/mlv_2020_project)